jondavidjohn/bubblechart/README.md

 }
 ```

+##### Retina

+If your `img_src` value contains `@2x` it will be treated as a retina image and
+be downsized (by 2) for display.

+If you do not specify `@2x` images, and the client pixel density is greater
+than 1, this module will reduce the image size to prefer image clarity over size.

 #### Loading Spinner

 There is a provided Spinner object you can use to show a loading animation if